HomeSite Map

 The home key of A major finally becomes apparent as the first 12-measure verse begins, with Paul rattling off his rapid-fire vocals in excitement about his new love.
 The melody line only has a range of five notes but is skillfully repeated identically even though the chords change beneath it.
 The first nine measures of this first verse, in fact, is competently sung by Paul in one breath and is single-tracked, which suitably adds a personal touch to his story.
 As if to let his sentiment sink in, he ends the verse with a six-note hummed melody line which, as we’ll see later, becomes the final trademark of the song.

-A second verse then begins which is identical in structure although Paul can’t quite make it through the entire nine measures in one breath this time around – he runs out of oxygen after the words “never beeeen aware.”
-Another difference is that the ending six-note melody line now appears as “lie-di-di-di-n-di.”
+A second verse then begins which is identical in structure although McCartney can’t quite make it through the entire nine measures in one breath this time around – he runs out of oxygen after the words “never beeeen aware.”
+One other noticeable difference is that the ending six-note melody line now appears as “lie-di-di-di-n-di.”

 The first eight-measure refrain now occurs, which has the melody line open up beyond the five notes of the verses and also introduces Paul harmonizing with himself throughout.
 Ringo also adds maracas for the first time in the song, although they stop suddenly as the refrain ends.